shtt0/sunpathdao-app/README.md

 # On-Chain Program `sunpath` Test Overview

-This document outlines the summary of end-to-end tests performed on the Solana Devnet for the `sunpath` program (Program ID: [`38E1zgevXVshKemafYmkJF1YvDJqG2NVzeX4TCYS8TbL`](https://explorer.solana.com/address/38E1zgevXVshKemafYmkJF1YvDJqG2NVzeX4TCYS8TbL?cluster=devnet)).
+This document outlines the summary of end-to-end tests performed on the Solana Devnet for the `sunpath` program (Program ID: <a href="https://explorer.solana.com/address/38E1zgevXVshKemafYmkJF1YvDJqG2NVzeX4TCYS8TbL?cluster=devnet" target="_blank" rel="noopener noreferrer">`38E1zgevXVshKemafYmkJF1YvDJqG2NVzeX4TCYS8TbL`</a>).
 Each test validates a specific user workflow and program instruction's behavior.

+> **Note:** To run these tests, you need to import the `sunpath` program into [Solana Playground](https://beta.solpg.io/) and execute the test scripts from there.
+The tests are designed to run on Solana Devnet.

 ## 0. Essential Initializations